dOrgTech/ID-DAO/docs/protocol.md

 ### Reponomics

-Successful proposer reputation gain: 1 rep

-Accepted human redeemable reputation: 99 rep
+Accepted human redeemable reputation: 100 rep

-- Accepted humans will receive 99 *claimable* reputation that can only be redeemed by signing a redeem transaction with the corresponding private key.
+- Accepted humans will receive 100 *claimable* reputation that can only be redeemed by signing a redeem transaction with the corresponding private key.

 Incorrect voter reputation loss: 33%